amin-nejat/sinkhorn-em/README.md

-# Python Package
+# SinkhornEM
-Codes for the MICCAI submission of the paper: Probabilistic Segmentation and Labeling of C. elegans Neurons
+Probabilistic Segmentation and Labeling of C. elegans Neurons Using Sinkhorn Expectation Maximization Algorithm

 # Installation
 Some pre-requisite packages must already be installed on your system all of which are included in Anaconda (pickle, numpy, scipy, matplotlib, sklearn, pytorch, pyro).